 The implementation of a UBO-register is one of the measures that is included in the (amended) fourth EU Anti-Money Laundering Directive.
 Now the legislative proposal has been approved by the Senate, we expect that the UBO-register will soon enter into force.

 In this newsletter the consequences of the implementation of the Dutch UBO-register and certain practical aspects are described.
 This UBO-register is a separate register from the UBO-register for trusts and mutual funds.
 The legislative proposal for that register has not yet been published.
-We refer to our newsletter of 21 April 2020.

 When must the UBO-information be registered?

 Existing entities have 18 months to submit their relevant UBO-information to the Chamber of Commerce (CoC).
 Under the assumption that the UBO-register enters into force in June, the registration deadline ends in December 2021.
 The CoC will notify all entities that are required to submit UBO-information within these first 18 months.
 Entities must register the UBOs that qualify as UBO on the moment of registration.
 The registration obligation does not have retroactive effect.
 It is therefore not necessary to register individuals who qualified as UBO between the implementation of the UBO-register and the first registration.
 However, if the UBO changes after registration, this must be reported to the CoC immediately.

 Newly incorporated entities will need to register their UBO-information simultaneously with their registration with the CoC.
 The registration of UBO-information will be a prerequisite to obtaining CoC registration.